 - Optimize the keywords and get more inbound links to generate traffic

 - Otherwise, you might want to permanently delete these pages and use 301 redirects for the URL to a live, relevant page

 By default, you should always try to fix, update, and relaunch the content to perform better in the future.

-By following the essential steps of SEO audit above, you should have gained various useful insights into your website’s performance and should provide you enough information on how to plan your enterprise SEO strategy.
+By following the essential steps of SEO audit above, you should have gained various useful insights into your website’s performance and should provide you enough information on how to plan your B2B SEO strategy.